 "I, well . . ."
 She paused, looking torn between dismissing his question or answering it truthfully.
-Suddenly, her cheeks blossomed with colour, and she began to examine her nails, muttering softly, "You're very handsome, okay?"
+Suddenly her cheeks blossomed with colour and she began examining her nails before muttering softly, "You're very handsome, okay?"

 "You're handsome, Zuko!
 Handsome!
 Gorgeous!
 Stunning!"
 Even the tips of her ears were pink now.
-She looked up at Zuko with her ocean blue eyes darkening.
+She glanced up at Zuko with her ocean blue eyes darkening.
 "Just drop it, okay?"

 Zuko couldn't help but grin at her discomfort.
 "It's not like she wouldn't have eventually figured out who you were, either."